siberianfox/g2wiki/Gcodes.md

  *       any time required for acceleration or deceleration.
  */
 </pre>

+Notes:
+- When computing feed rate for a move, if one or more axis (linear or rotary) is not capable of meeting the acceleration/velocity to achieve the desired feed rate the move will be slowed down to accommodate the rate limiting axis, and hence a lower feed rate will be achieved.
+- In case [A] above, if one or more rotary axes are involved in the move they will complete their motion(s) in the same time that the linear axes are moving.
+It is possible that the rotary axis (axes) may rate limit the move as described above.
+- For g2core builds that support UVW axes g2core extends the NIST definition to include all linear axes (XYZ & UVW) when calculating feed rates.

 ## G2, G3 Arc At Feed Rate
 See [G2, G3 Arc At Feed Rate](G2-G3-Arc-At-Feed-Rate)